MadBomber/aia/docs/cli-reference.md

 ### Log Level Options

 AIA provides multiple log level options to control logging verbosity.
-These options set the log level for all three loggers (aia, llm, mcp).
+These options set the log level for all three loggers:
+- **aia**: Used within the AIA codebase for application-level logging
+- **llm**: Passed to the RubyLLM gem's configuration (`RubyLLM.logger`)
+- **mcp**: Passed to the RubyLLM::MCP process (`RubyLLM::MCP.logger`)

 Only one log level option should be used at a time.

 ### `-d, --debug`
 Enable debug output (most verbose) and set all loggers to DEBUG level.
 Also sets `$DEBUG_ME = true` for the debug_me gem.